 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1Valuable items of jewelry belonging to a particular family and handed down from one generation to the next.‘the Astor family jewels’
+1Valuable items of jewellery belonging to a particular family and handed down from one generation to the next:‘the Astor family jewels’

 - ‘He criticizes judges who have overruled will provisions requesting the demolition of a family estate or a burial with family jewels.’

 - ‘He's someone who would soak the rich, take away their mink coats and family jewels to buy the poor basic food, shelter and education.’